Why a glossary of Acupuncture Terminology?

 The Chinese have identified a system through which vital substances (like oxygen and blood) flow in the body.
 These meridians or channels are named for their organ system.
 For example, the Stomach channel relates to the stomach organ.
 On the surface of the body, the Stomach Channel begins under the eyeball, runs along the face, head, throat, chest, belly, legs and ends at tips of the toes.
 Therefore it is used to treat problems of the stomach organ, and also jaw pain, headache, mastitis, phlegm conditions and knee pain.

 The warming of acupuncture points with a dried medicinal herb, usually mugwort (artemesia).
-Moxibustion is usually applied to a needle or indirectly over the skin until a warming sensation is felt.
+Moxibustion is usually applied to a needle, directly on the skin, or indirectly over the skin until a warming sensation is felt.
 You can read more about this on the moxibustion page.

 You will often hear acupuncturists refer to a Liver, Kidney, Spleen or other organ imbalance.
 These terms refer to the physical organ as well as to the Organ System.
 For example, when acupuncturists say there is an imbalance in the Liver, they could be referring to a liver disease (the organ), or an emotional imbalance, eye problem or cyclical breast tenderness (organ system).

-Phlegm may be a visible, sticky substance such as mucus or metaphorical description to indicate a disorder that causes a reduction in the flow of qi, and accumulates undesirably, as in weight gain.
+Phlegm may be a visible, sticky substance such as mucus, or metaphorical description to indicate a disorder that causes a reduction in the flow of qi, and accumulates undesirably, as in weight gain or even disordered thinking.

 An acupuncturist will feel your pulse on the radial artery, just like a doctor or nurse.
 However, an acupuncturist will take your pulse on both sides and is looking for quite different sensations that may include such descriptions as